seatcode/Unstringify/README.md

 #### Template

 You can customize your own template.
-Your termplate has variable:
+Your template must have the variables to replace:
 - $KEYS_ARRAY
 - $FORMATED_KEYS_ARRAY
 - $RICH_KEYS_ARRAY